mingfujacky/Lecture-Big-Data/ch01_data_science_in_a_big_data_world.md

 # Distributed File System
 - DFS is similar to a normal file system except that DFS runs on multiple servers at once.
 - You can store, read, delete and secure files via DFS as you do in a standalone machine.
 - A file in DFS will be divided into small blocks and stored on different servers.
-Hence, <span class="yellow-text">DFS can handle large files</span>.
+Hence, <span class="blue-text">DFS can handle large files</span>.
-- DFS can replicate data across servers for <span class="yellow-text">fault tolerance or parallel operations</span>.
+- DFS can replicate data across servers for <span class="blue-text">fault tolerance or parallel operations</span>.
 - Hadoop Distributed File System (HDFS) is an example.
 ![bg right:40% w:80%](file/image/HDFS-working.jpg.webp)